 A few tips

 I do not consider myself an ornithologist by any means, but I have been lucky enough to share many hours of my life with birds.
-Sometimes while performing other activities: fishing, hiking or even while performing tasks typical of the countryside such as cutting firewood or harvesting, other times for the simple pleasure of watching them.
+Sometimes while performing other activities: fishing, hiking or even while performing tasks typical of the countryside such as cutting firewood, picking olives or harvesting grapes, other times for the simple pleasure of watching them.

-In this section I want to share with you a small part of my humble knowledge, so that you can enjoy watching these beautiful animals as I do.
+In this section I want to share with you a small part of my humble knowledge.
+You can enjoy watching these beautiful animals as I do.
 When, how, where to see them or what are their habits are some of the questions I will try to answer here, to make your birdwatching in Extremadura an unforgettable experience.
 And remember, the birds of Extremadura hook you, when you come once… I’m sure you’ll come back.